dotphiles/dotphiles/README.md

 Graciously stolen from around the interwebs such as [skwp/dotfiles][21], [sorin-ionescu/oh-myzsh][22], [robby-russell/oh-my-myzsh][23], [holman/dotfiles][24],
-[mathiasbynens/dotfiles][25] and numerous other bits of code copied and pasted over the years...
+[mathiasbynens/dotfiles][25] and numerous other bits of code copied and pasted over the years from various dotfile repos around the web.

 Its currently at a 'works for me' state.
 Theres probably bugs and lots of improvements that can be made, so send a pull request if you see anything